nes-open-db/nes-open-db/README.md

 ### Homebrew authors

-If you are a NES Homebrew developer and want your game listed, you can either send an email (details below) or open up an issue on the issue tracker of this project.
+If you are a NES Homebrew developer and want your game listed, see instruction above in the section "I am an author and I want my NES homebrew on the site!"

 ### Curators